Principal Investigator

 amaddenr@utexas.edu

 Anna Madden-Rusnak joined the Daily Activity Lab in Fall 2020.
 Her research focuses on infant psychophysiology around everyday experiences of distress (i.e., fussing and crying) and distress resolution.
 She works with the lab’s wearable sensor data to track how infants express and regulate their emotions and how different caregiving actions and experiences impact this process.
+In the summer of 2022, she completed an internship at the Toyota Research Institute focused on mobile sensing.
 She has served as a committee member and co-chair of the UT Psychology Graduate Student Diversity Committee and is heavily involved in creating resources and events to share information and advice on getting involved in research and applying to graduate school.

 1st year Developmental Psychology PhD Student